-- Poor or excessive documentation
+Poor or excessive documentation

 - Rejection of ready work that could be accepted

 Too much planning

 Planning and attempting to plan unforeseen situations and events that are not subjects to detailed and accurate planning.

 An approach to avoiding this situation is to plan resources and time in detail only for activities and productions subject to precise details.
 The rest may only need high-level planning.
 Phased planning can also be applied.

 Incorrect or not validated planning

 Wrong planning or planning that is not validated with teams, project participants, or other stakeholders.

 Validating plans with stakeholders can lead to more accurate estimates of resources or events.

 Non-Productive research may lead to mistakes in the future.

 Avoiding this problem may require that all research topics and desired results be pre-defined, discussed, validated, and tested with internal and external stakeholders, potential or actual users, and other interested parties.

 Wrong sourcing and recruiting

 Inappropriately formed teams and hired personnel.

-In order to avoid this, it may be necessary to involve representatives of development teams in the process of forming and expanding teams and recruiting staff.
-Defining accurate, clear and understandable criteria for sourcing and recruitment may be helpful.
+To avoid this, involving representatives of development teams in the process of forming and expanding teams and recruiting staff may be necessary.
+Defining accurate, clear, and understandable criteria for sourcing and recruitment may be helpful.

 Inadequate analysis and processing of data or information

 May include incorrect and inadequate data analysis from surveys, statistics, process and work results, disinformation, and any misunderstood information.

 Requirements for adequate data analysis may be proper structuring, assistive presentations, clarity, training, and accuracy of the presentation of information.

 Slow communication, lack of communication, and inefficient communication can be considered as a major waste.

 Following communication plans and procedures and tracking speed and communication effectiveness are ways to prevent waste caused by poor communication.
 The Business Value-Oriented Project Management (BVOPM) office may need to mentor and coach teams, departments, and stakeholders about the importance of communication.

-The wrong production may include defects, improper development caused by misunderstood specifications, or improperly developed parts of the product.
+The wrong production may include defects, abnormal development caused by misunderstood specifications, or improperly developed parts of the product.

 Methods to prevent a wrong production may include validated and understandable specifications, prototyping, and regular product validation with users and stakeholders.